kexiZeroing/kexiZeroing.github.io/src/blog/explore-running-code-in-browser.md

 main();
 ```

+ChatGPT has had the ability to run Python for a long time via the Code Interpreter feature, which executes Python server-side in a tightly locked down Kubernetes container managed by OpenAI.
+The new Canvas run button is not the same thing—it’s an entirely new implementation of code execution that runs code directly in your browser using Pyodide (Python compiled to WebAssembly).
+Simon Willison wrote it here: https://simonwillison.net/2024/Dec/10/chatgpt-canvas/

 [Qwen 2.5 Code Interpreter](https://github.com/cfahlgren1/qwen-2.5-code-interpreter) running locally on your computer.
 It is a lightweight, offline-compatible code interpreter that allows users to execute code snippets in real-time.
 (Powered by Qwen, WebLLM, and Pyodide)

-[WebVM](https://webvm.io) is a virtual Linux environment running in the browser via WebAssembly.
-WebVM is powered by the CheerpX virtualization engine, which includes an x86-to-WebAssembly JIT compiler, a virtual block-based file system, and a Linux syscall emulator.

 ### VSCode Dev Containers
 https://code.visualstudio.com/docs/devcontainers/tutorial